WolFrame1489/CNCWidgets2/README.md

 1) Tranfering PRG G-code files via FTP to the machine, starting, pausing, and stopping them
 2) Scintilla editor for Single-step debug mode
 3) Buttons widgets for homing, jogging axes, buttons for tool changing (you can find whole list in ActionButtons.py)
-4) Status Widgets for monitoring done using subcription method Folders and scripts:
+4) Status Widgets for monitoring done using subcription method.
+ Folders and scripts:
 1. main.py - draws interface with widgets, connects to the machine via OPC UA
 2. OPCActions.py - Contains functions, that change the values of machine variables syncronously, use it for button functions